discourse/rails_failover/README.md

 # RailsFailover

-* Automatic failover and recovery for simple primary-replica Redis setup
+Automatic failover and recovery for primary/replica setup for:

+1. Redis
+1. ActiveRecord (PostgreSQL/MySQL)

 ## Installation